emacs-languagetool/flycheck-languagetool/README.md

 ## :floppy_disk: Installation

-The instruction to use the plugin.
+The instruction to use this plugin.

 1. Download LanguageTool from https://languagetool.org/download/.
 2. Extract on to your local machine.